jules-party/rhythmbox-lyricfinder/README.md

 - Just have a song playing on Rhythmbox
 - Run the python file (Preferably just run the .sh file)
 - Wait for it to to finish, and tada!
-- You can also create an alias in your .bashrc, example:
+- You can also create an alias in your .bash_profile, example:
 ```
 alias lyric-finder="bash /home/geck/Py/rhythmbox-lyricfinder/run.sh"
 ```